-Prior to the May 2015 elections, Ethiopia’s government silenced dissent.
-Authorities use arbitrary arrests and politically motivated prosecutions to silence journalists, bloggers, protesters, and perceived supporters of opposition political parties.
+The Ethiopia’s ruling party coalition won all 547 parliamentary seats in the 2015 elections, due in part to the lack of space for critical voices.
+Authorities use arbitrary arrests and politically motivated prosecutions to silence journalists, bloggers, protesters, and perceived supporters of opposition parties.
 Security forces respond to peaceful protests with excessive force, and detainees routinely allege torture and ill-treatment.
-Repressive legislation restricting nongovernmental activity in violation of international standards remains in place.
+Repressive laws restrict nongovernmental activity.
 The government has not adequately investigated allegations of abuses associated with its “villagization program,” or the development of sugar plantations in the Lower Omo Valley affecting 200,000 indigenous people, both of which benefitted directly or indirectly from donor assistance.